yash06904/cs231n/README.md

 # cs231n
-cs 231n 2017 assignments solved data sets needs to be downlaoded from the course website
+cs 231n 2017 assignments solved, data sets needs to be downlaoded from the course website